This is a post out of the 31 Days of Morning Circles. You can find the main page for this series here.

 - Make up a song using familiar nursery rhyme tunes, or even popular modern-day tunes

-- use percussion instruments to accompany the songs (ex.: drums, rhythm sticks, tambourine)
+- Use percussion instruments to accompany the songs (e.g.: drums, rhythm sticks, tambourine)

-- play an instrument yourself (ex: guitar, keyboard, xylophone)
+- Play an instrument yourself (e.g.: guitar, keyboard, xylophone)

 Using the same opening songs or chants over an extended period of time allows the child to:

-- build vocabulary as he learns the words for familiar objects, seasons and celebrations.
+- Build vocabulary as they learn the words for familiar objects, seasons and celebrations

-- work on the social skills required for greeting others through the words: “hello”, “welcome” and “good morning”
+- Work on the skills required for greeting others through the words: “Hello,” “Welcome,” and “Good morning”

-- build self-esteem as your child’s name is repeated
+- Build self-esteem as the child’s name is repeated

 Links to welcome/morning circle songs

 These links are to videos where you can not only learn new lyrics, you can also hear the catchy melodies.
 It’s a quick way to learn the songs.

-- 2 Easy-to-Learn Hello Songs (Music therapist Ryan Judd offers 2 versions of a song to use in a group setting, but if you only have one child, change the words “my friends” to your child’s name.
-Offers a version for older kids to give you an idea of how to incorporate older kids in the morning circle too.
+- 2 Easy-to-Learn Hello Songs (Music therapist Ryan Judd offers 2 versions of a song to use in a group setting, but if you only have one learner, change the words “my friends” to the child’s name.
+Offers a version for older kids to give you an idea of how to incorporate older kids into the morning circle too.
 Note: Everything Ryan produces and publishes is excellent!)

-- Good Morning Song (good song for more than one child – uses the word “everyone”)
+- Good Morning Song (A good song for more than one child—uses the word “everyone”)

 How do you greet the morning in your circle?
 What are your favorite songs?